 What do these and other symptoms indicate?
 Let’s take a look at getting a diagnosis regarding vertigo diseases.

 It can be tough to get an official diagnosis for many vestibular problems.
 Some of the exams a doctor may order include a hearing test, a balance test, or a vision exam.
 These tests can confirm some of your symptoms and rule out certain possible underlying causes.

 Unfortunately, it is also possible to have recurring vertigo and never find out the underlying cause.
-It is no wonder that most vertigo patients are diagnosed with benign paroxysmal positional vertigo (BPPV).
-This is a form of vertigo that causes brief and recurring episodes that are triggered by head position or sudden movements of the head.
+It is no wonder that most patients get benign paroxysmal positional vertigo (BPPV).
+This is a form of vertigo that causes brief and recurring episodes due to head position or sudden movements of the head.

 Depending on your diagnosis, a doctor may recommend one or more of the following:

 What if none of these options sound good to you or have worked in your case?
 Is there a natural way to get relief from vertigo?

 Upper cervical chiropractic case studies have shown up to an 80% success rate at completely resolving vertigo in patients with an upper cervical subluxation.
 Such a misalignment can occur during a simple car accident or sports injury.
 As a result, it makes sense to have your neck thoroughly examined by a specialist if you suffer from recurring vertigo.

 Upper cervical chiropractors are in a good position to help find and correct upper cervical subluxations because we use modern diagnostic imaging techniques to reveal misalignments down to hundredths of a degree.
 These are issues that a regular x-ray would miss.
 Even a general chiropractor is unlikely to pick up on this issue or correct it properly.

 To learn more about upper cervical chiropractic and its precise, gentle adjustments, schedule a no-obligation consultation at a practice in your local area.